 - Place beans in a large pot; cover with fresh water and bring to a boil.

 - Reduce heat, cover and simmer gently until beans are tender but firm.
 Most beans will cook in 45 minutes to 2 hours depending on the variety.
 Periodically, try a taste test or mash a bean against the side of the pot with a fork or spoon.
 Check occasionally if you need to add more water.
-Here are some approximate cooking times for beans:
+Here are approximate cooking times for beans:

 - Black beans: 60-90 minutes